General meaning

 A sharp person confronts someone or something unyielding.

-This combination can describe a profile that makes quick decisions, without hesitation, but encounters rigid, inflexible, or very cautious interlocutors.
-The person may feel like they are fighting against a wall, seeing their courage or determination meet with repeated refusals.
-The challenge is to adjust the strategy: continuing to cut everything does not bring down the mountain.
+This combination can describe a profile that makes quick decisions without hesitation, but encounters rigid, inflexible, or very cautious interlocutors.
+The person may feel as though they are battling against a wall, witnessing their courage or determination meet with repeated refusals.
+The challenge lies in adjusting the strategy: continuing to cut everything does not bring down the mountain.

 Profession